RockENZO/NLP-Cyber-Harm-Detection/README.md

 ## 🎯 Project Overview

-This project implements baseline models for detecting fraudulent content (scams, phishing, spam) in text data, based on analysis of existing similar projects.
-It includes:
+This project implements advanced models for detecting fraudulent content (scams, phishing, spam) in text data using state-of-the-art transformer architectures.
+It focuses on:

-- **Traditional ML approaches** (TF-IDF + SVM/Logistic Regression)
-- **Deep Learning approaches** (BERT and DistilBERT-based classification)
+- **Transformer-based Classification** (BERT and DistilBERT fine-tuned models)
-- **Simple rule-based approach** (for quick prototyping)
-- **🧠 AI-Powered Reasoning Pipeline** (NEW) - Explains why texts are classified as fraud using LLM models
+- **🧠 AI-Powered Reasoning Pipeline** - Explains why texts are classified as fraud using LLM models
+- **Production-ready implementations** optimized for real-world deployment

 ## ⚡ DistilBERT Model Highlights